UAL-RE/lc-containers_vms/episodes/containers-part1.md

 - Do some wrangling.
 - Export a new file.
 - Get new file from VM to local.

+Same as in Transform lesson of Library Carpentry:

+1. Create a text facet on the Publisher column
+2. Note that in the values there are two that look almost identical - why do these two values appear separately rather than as a single value?
+3. On the publisher column use the dropdown menu to select Edit cells->Common transforms->Collapse consecutive whitespace
+4. Look at the publisher facet now - has it changed? (if it hasn’t changed try clicking the Refresh option to make sure it updates)

 #### Stopping the container